 Potential adverse effects of testosterone and its analogs include

-Very rarely prostatic enlargement or edema occurs.
+Very rarely prostatic enlargement may occur.
+This is thought to be a physiologic rate of growth due to the normalization of serum testosterone.
 Prostatic obstructive symptoms are rare.
-Currently, replacing testosterone enough to achieve physiologic levels is not thought to cause new prostate cancer or accelerate growth or spread of localized prostate cancer, and TRT is thought to have a minimal effect on serum prostate-specific antigen (PSA) levels in men with benign prostatic hyperplasia and in men with treated prostate cancer.
-However, product inserts do state that TRT is contraindicated in men with prostate cancer, and men who have or are at high risk of prostate cancer should be counseled and carefully followed with digital rectal examinations and PSA measurements while taking TRT.
-A prostate biopsy may be needed if PSA elevation persists after TRT is stopped.
-Hypogonadal men suspected of having prostate cancer should seek consultation with an expert.
-Oral formulations carry risks of hepatocellular dysfunction and hepatic adenoma.
+Currently, replacing testosterone to physiologic levels is not thought to cause new prostate cancer or accelerate growth or spread of localized prostate cancer.
+TRT is thought to have a minimal effect on serum prostate-specific antigen (PSA) levels in men with benign prostatic hyperplasia Benign Prostatic Hyperplasia (BPH) Benign prostatic hyperplasia (BPH) is nonmalignant adenomatous overgrowth of the periurethral prostate gland.
+Symptoms are those of bladder outlet obstruction—weak stream, hesitancy, urinary... read more and in men with treated prostate cancer.
+However, product inserts do state that TRT is contraindicated in men with prostate cancer Prostate Cancer Prostate cancer is usually adenocarcinoma.
+Symptoms are typically absent until tumor growth causes hematuria and/or obstruction with pain.
+Diagnosis is suggested by digital rectal examination... read more , and men who have or are at high risk of prostate cancer should be counseled and carefully followed with digital rectal examinations and PSA measurements while taking TRT.
+A prostate biopsy Prostate biopsy Biopsy of the urinary tract requires a trained specialist (nephrologist, urologist, or interventional radiologist).
+Indications for diagnostic biopsy include unexplained nephritic or nephrotic... read more may be needed if PSA elevation persists after TRT is stopped.
+Hypogonadal men with effectively treated prostate cancer or suspected of having prostate cancer should seek consultation with an expert.
+Oral formulations of testosterone carry risks of hepatocellular dysfunction and hepatic adenoma.

-Infertility, which has many possible causes other than hypogonadism, is discussed in full elsewhere (see Infertility).
-Infertility due to primary hypogonadism does not respond to hormonal therapy.
+Infertility Overview of Infertility Infertility is usually defined as the inability to conceive after 1 year of regular, unprotected sexual intercourse.
+Infertility is defined as a disease by the World Health Organization (WHO)... read more has many possible causes other than hypogonadism.
+Infertility due to primary hypogonadism (elevated FSH) does not respond to hormonal therapy.
 Men with primary hypogonadism occasionally have a few intratesticular sperm that can be harvested with various microsurgical techniques and used to fertilize an egg by assisted reproductive technique (eg, intracytoplasmic sperm injection Intracytoplasmic sperm injection (ICSI) Assisted reproductive techniques (ARTs) involve manipulation of sperm and ova or embryos in vitro with the goal of producing a pregnancy.
 For assisted reproductive techniques, oocytes and sperm... read more ).

 Infertility due to secondary hypogonadism usually responds to gonadotropin replacement therapy.
-Other symptoms of secondary hypogonadism respond well to testosterone replacement therapy alone.
+Other symptoms of secondary hypogonadism also respond well to testosterone replacement therapy.
 If secondary hypogonadism results from pituitary disease, gonadotropin replacement therapy usually is successful.
-Therapy begins with replacement of LH and FSH.
-LH replacement is initiated using human chorionic gonadotropin (hCG) at doses of 1500 IU sc 3 times/wk.
-FSH replacement, which is expensive, uses human menotropic gonadotropin or human recombinant FSH, at doses of 150 IU 3 times/wk.
+Therapy begins with replacement of luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
+Luteinizing hormone replacement is initiated using human chorionic gonadotropin (hCG) at doses of 1500 IU subcutaneous 3 times a week.
+FSH replacement, which is expensive, uses human menotropic gonadotropin or human recombinant FSH, at doses of 150 IU 3 times a week.
 Doses may be adjusted based on the results of periodic testing with semen analysis and levels of serum FSH, LH, and testosterone.
 Once an adequate sperm count is achieved, FSH can be stopped and hCG monotherapy continued.

-Most men who have secondary hypogonadism due to a hypothalamic defect (eg, idiopathic hypogonadotropic hypogonadism, Kallmann syndrome) become fertile with treatment despite sperm counts that are low (eg, < 5 million/mL).
-When LH and FSH treatment is ineffective, pulsatile GnRH replacement therapy (q 2 h sc by a programmable minipump), although less readily available, might be more effective.
+Most men who have secondary hypogonadism due to a hypothalamic defect (eg, idiopathic hypogonadotropic hypogonadism, Kallmann syndrome Selective Pituitary Hormone Deficiencies ) become fertile with treatment despite sperm counts that are low (eg, < 5 million/mL).
+When LH and FSH treatment is ineffective, pulsatile gonadotropin-releasing hormone replacement therapy (every 2 hours subcutaneous by a programmable minipump), although less readily available, might be more effective.
 Most (80 to 90%) of men respond successfully to these regimens.

-Levels of FSH and LH help differentiate between primary hypogonadism (high levels) and secondary hypogonadism (low or inappropriately normal levels).
+Levels of FSH and LH help differentiate between primary hypogonadism (high levels) and secondary hypogonadism (low or borderline normal levels).